The Best Way to Visit Martinique: A 3-Day Itinerary

 Day 2: Mount Pelee and the Botanical Gardens

 After the gardens, drive up the western coastline to have lunch at Habitation Ceron.
 This property used to be a sugar mill and is now a cocoa bean farm with a restaurant on-site.
-They create and serve delicious chocolate-infused dishes and you can walk the gardens on your own and even learn how chocolate is made from cacao pods.
+They create and serve delicious chocolate-infused dishes, and you can walk the gardens on your own and even learn how chocolate is made from cacao pods.

-Day 3: Catamaran Tour in Martinique
+Day 3: Catamaran Tour and Snorkeling

 Happy travels!